LeagueSandbox/GameServer/README.md

 #### Automatically Launching from Visual Studio
 Click the debug button.
-> Auto run settings are located in Settings/GameServerSettings.json.
+> Autorun settings are located in Settings/GameServerSettings.json.

 #### Manually Launching from command line
 ```